Written by: Amanda Blush

 MS. MABEL WALKER WILLEBRANDT (30's), is the Assistant Attorney General in charge of Prohibition Enforcement or in other words: co-chairwoman of the no-fun-club.
 Everything about her is annoying from her voice to her twice-too-tight panty-hoes.
 The accent from which she spouts is East Transatlantic and scrapes against the smooth buttery accents we get accustomed to hearing.
 She's intelligent, calculating and sharp as a whip.

 CAPTAIN MANDANDY (50's), is the true hobo of the world.
-A gypsy showman, living off the world as the world lives off him.
+A showman, living off the world as the world lives off him.
 He runs and operates a fantastical showboat with a company of like-minded vagabonds and is beholden to himself only.
 At this stage in his life he feels a sense of unfulfilled devotion, a debt that needs to be paid in regard to the salving of his sinful soul.
-Even gypsies have deep faith and are in fear for their souls, which is where he is when we meet him.
+Even men such as him have deep faith and are in fear for their souls, which is where he is when we meet him.
 He's got that Clock charm radiating about him, so it's no surprise when his meets Emmitt and Duncan it's some kind of love at first sight.

 LONG JIM JAKE (60's), a no-good, jail-frequent toothless neanderthal with fleas and somehow we just love him.
 He's irreverent, fun and always hanging by the seat of his sorry pants.
 Jake is that guy we all know with plenty the crazy unbelievable stories and crazy as they are we're on the edge of our seats to hear them.
 He's the dirty uncle, the bad Santa, the smelly hitch-hiker and believe it or not, the loyal best friend, too.